Gamma has established processes to consider the interests of all of its stakeholders systematically which are set out in detail below.

 Gamma’s ethos is to provide a robust product at a fair price.
 Where Gamma sells via channel partners the Company wants the partner to make a fair margin for the value that they are adding to the end user.

-The Company has a strong reputation for service and support, and it invests time engaging with customers across a range of topics to ensure the Company remains straightforward to deal with.
-Regular satisfaction surveys are run across the UK businesses in order to understand overall customer satisfaction levels and the ‘Likert Scale’ continues to be used as the method to measure customer satisfaction.
-Gamma is pleased to report a 68% CSAT rating in 2021 (2020: 69%) with improved engagement from its partners.
-Gamma tracks an annual Net Promoter Score (NPS) and recorded a positive score of 48 for 2021, which remains well above the industry sector average.
+The Company has a strong reputation for service and support, and it invests time engaging with customers across a range of topics to ensure the Company continues to be responsive to customers and partners, and easy to do business with.
+Satisfaction surveys are run across the UK businesses in order to understand overall customer satisfaction levels and the “Likert Scale” continues to be used as the method to measure customer satisfaction.
+Gamma is pleased to report a 69% CSAT rating in 2022 with improved engagement from its partners.
+Gamma tracks an annual Net Promoter Score (NPS) and recorded a positive score of 47 for 2022, which remains well above the industry sector average.
+Gamma continues to work with its European businesses to align how customer satisfaction can be consistently measured and tracked in future.

 Gamma works with carefully chosen suppliers.
-The main suppliers are those who provide equipment (both for the Gamma network and for onward sale to customers) and other telecoms businesses.
+The main suppliers are those who provide equipment both for the Gamma network and for onward sale to customers and other telecoms businesses.
+Suppliers are a key part of Gamma business operations and are treated ethically and with respect.
+Gamma works hard to promote the concept of a supplier ecosystem and seeks relationships that benefit both the supplier and Gamma.

 The process of improving and standardising the management of suppliers is key to Gamma and is constant as the Company strives for continuous business improvement.
 Preferred and strategic suppliers have their performance managed, monitored and reviewed to ensure the supply relationship always represents best value to Gamma and to underpin constructive discussion and resolution of any issues that might arise.

-Employees are asked to ensure that any issues relating to the supplier’s service provision, quality of goods or any other indicator of performance (positive or negative) are reported to the appropriate category procurement representative, so accurate performance records can be maintained and supplier performance managed.
+Employees are asked to ensure that any issues relating to the supplier’s service provision, quality of goods or any other indicator of performance (positive or negative) are reported to the procurement team, so accurate performance records can be maintained and supplier performance managed.

-Regular performance reviews take place with key suppliers and there is also a fortnightly ‘Supplier Management Meeting’ chaired by Gamma’s procurement team, with inputs from key internal representatives on behalf of its Commercial, Customer, Network, Product and Regulatory functional areas.
+Regular performance reviews take place with key suppliers and there is also a fortnightly ‘Supplier Management Meeting’ chaired by Gamma’s Director of Procurement, with inputs from key internal representatives on behalf of its Commercial, Customer, Network, Product and Regulatory functional areas.
 This forum is used to discuss supplier performance and risks.

 To ensure that Gamma’s business is conducted ethically, sustainably and within the local law, Gamma has implemented an Ethical Procurement Policy and expects its suppliers to meet the principles outlined in the Policy.